campbe13/py360-2023/PyStyleGuide.md

 ```
 ## For functions

-* All functions must have a docstring comment that explains what they take as parameters, what they do, and what they return
+* All functions must have a docstring comment that explains what they do, what they take as parameters,  and what they return
-* Functions should be responsible for one thing only!
+* Functions should be responsible for one thing only! (single responsibility)
     * Don't write a function that asks for user input, calculates and prints to screen
     * instead
       1. ask for user input